 While labels and acrylic bins are great tools to use in the center of the fridge for veggies, meats, and leftovers, keep this space as clean and clear as possible.
 Because the fridge door temperature is always changing, use this real estate for condiments and other items that won’t expire quickly.
 And don’t overcrowd: Air needs to be able to circulate in order to keep items cool.

 Some of the best design lessons come from studio apartments.
-Just take Timothy Goodman’s NYC home.
+Just take Timothy Goodman’s New York City home.
 A busy gallery wall and bold range of hues first give the impression that the graphic designer’s studio is quite cluttered.
 But look a bit closer and you’ll see how neat it actually is.
-Goodman, clearly a dedicated bibliophile, uses many of the larger furniture pieces in his space for storage—like the tiered room divider, which also acts as a mini library.
+Goodman, clearly a dedicated bibliophile, uses many of the larger furniture pieces in his space for storage—like the tiered room divider that also acts as a mini library.

 Streamlined pantry space is important for any avid home chef—especially an amateur baker.
 In the recent Pinterest 100 report, the company noted that searches for “baking” saw a +413 percent spike.
 Now those same curious cooks are looking for a proper way to organize their niche tools.